The Importance of Visiting a Dentist Every Six Months

 Professional Cleaning

-Even with excellent home care, plaque and tartar can build up in areas that are hard to reach with a toothbrush or floss.
+Even with excellent home care, plaque and tartar can accumulate in areas that are difficult to reach with a toothbrush or floss.
 Professional dental cleaning removes this buildup, preventing tooth decay and gum disease.
 Cleaning also helps remove stains caused by coffee, tea, tobacco, and certain foods, contributing to a brighter, more attractive smile.

 No Unwanted Surprises